ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 osm2rdfmember:osmrel_1189_osmway_1096 osm2rdfmember:id osmway:1069 .
 ```

-This makes it much easier for us to find out later whether the results are correct.
+This makes it much easier for us to find out later whether the results are correct, as blank nodes would have an arbitrary identifier.

 Before we start the conversion of the OSM data we have to order the nodes, ways and relations after their ID's.
 We use the (Osmium Tool)[https://osmcode.org/osmium-tool/] for this purpose: